Welding Student Guide to AWS Welding Certification

 Which American Welding Society Certification Should I Get?

-If you are either graduating from or enrolling in welding school to begin a career as a welder, the first AWS certification you should plan to get is the Certified Welder (CW) program.
+For anyone starting out in welding, the first AWS certification to pursue is the Certified Welder (CW) program.
 This is the foundational level of welding certification.
-There are no perquisite experience or courses required to be eligible to take the exam.
+No prerequisite experience or coursework is required to sit for the exam.
 Anyone who wants to prove their welding skills can take the test.
 The certification is entirely based on performance.5

 The CW test requires welders to perform welding procedures related to structural steel, petroleum pipelines, chemical refinery, and sheet metal.
 If a company requires a welder to pass an AWS test during the application process, they might have exact specifications for which test to take.5